 Among others, but mainly:

 Expressionist artist of the Weimar era, Beckman’s disturbing and dynamic images take on the character of dreams, filled with archetypes and symbols.
-His paintings are visualization of psychic turmoil, but inherent in them is the deep, personal meaning that great art can convey to an individual.
+His paintings are visualization of psychic turmoil, but inherent in them is the transference experience deep, personal meaning that great art can convey to an individual.

 There is a great Wisdom in the early teachings of first Christians, and a “knowing” of God that we have lost.
-Bourgeault attempts to reintroduce this dymanic to our modern understanding of God.
+Bourgeault attempts to reintroduce this dynamic to our modern understanding of God.
 There is a “Third Way”, in which the marriage of two elements creates a third, greater element.
 This is seen in many manifestations – and in the therapeutic relationship

 Carl Gustav Jung